bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 Short tandem repeat (STR) expansions are associated with over 50 monogenic rare diseases [[Depienne 2021](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8205997/)] as well as common diseases such as autism [[Trost 2020](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9348607/)] [[Mitra 2021](https://www.nature.com/articles/s41586-020-03078-7)].
 Improvements in STR genotyping tools like [ExpansionHunter](https://github.com/Illumina/ExpansionHunter) and [GangSTR](https://github.com/gymreklab/GangSTR) have generated new interest in studying STRs using short read sequencing data.

-One persistant challenge for the field has been a lack of samples with known STR expansions - aka. truth data - that can be used for:
+One persistant challenge for the field has been a lack of truth data (samples with known STR expansions) that can be used for:
 1. comparing existing STR genotyping tools
 2. evaluatating how a given tool's performance varies across different kinds of STR loci
 3. developing additional tools such as genotype quality filters

 This blog post describes a new genome-wide STR truth set with accurate genotypes for ~150k STR variants in a single human sample (CHM1-CHM13).

-In addition to tool evaluations, this truth set allows us to explore a few interesting questions about STRs in general:
+In addition to tool evaluations, we can use this truth set to explore a few interesting questions about STRs in general:
 - what is the distribution of STR variants in the human genome (ie. motif sizes, lengths, percent multiallelic, etc.)?
 - how well do the existing catalogs of STR loci capture these variants?
 - how many STR variants are novel relative to the hg38 reference (ie. different motif or locus)?